veyon/docs/admin/faq.rst

 Does Veyon run under Chrome OS (ChromeBooks) or MacOS?
 ------------------------------------------------------
 Currently Veyon is only available for Linux or Windows based environments.
-However, ne goal among others in the process of further development is to port Veyon to other platforms and provide respective installation files.
+However, one goal among others in the process of further development is to port Veyon to other platforms and provide respective installation files.
-In this context the Veyon-project is dependent on support of experienced software developers, especially for porting Veyon to MacOS and Android.
+In this context the Veyon-project is dependent on support from experienced software developers, especially for porting Veyon to MacOS and Android.

 How can I add computers in order to access them?